History of bitcoin: 2013

+2014

 In 2014, the U.S. Securities and Exchange Commission filed an administrative action against Erik T. Voorhees, for violating Securities Act Section 5 for publicly offering unregistered interests in two bitcoin websites in exchange for bitcoins.

+On 25 March 2014, the U.S. Internal Revenue Service issued Notice 2014-21, clarifying that for federal tax purposes, virtual currency is treated as property, not currency.

+2016

+In 2016, the European Parliament began discussions to bring virtual currency exchanges and custodian wallet providers under the scope of the Anti-Money Laundering Directive (AMLD).
+The proposal was published in July 2016, marking "a significant step in the EU's efforts to combat the laundering of money from criminal activities and to counter the financing of terrorist activities."

+2017

 By December 2017, bitcoin futures contracts began to be offered, and the US Chicago Board Options Exchange (CBOE) was formally settling the futures daily.

+2019

 By 2019, multiple trading companies were offering services around bitcoin futures.

 Bitcoin faucets

-A bitcoin faucet is a reward system, in the form of a website or software app, that dispenses rewards in the form of a satoshi, which is worth a hundredth of a millionth BTC, for visitors to claim in exchange for completing a captcha or task as described by the website.
-There are also faucets that dispense alternative cryptocurrencies.
-The first bitcoin faucet was called "The Bitcoin Faucet" and was developed by Gavin Andresen in 2010.
+A bitcoin faucet was a website or software app that dispensed rewards in the form of bitcoin for visitors to claim in exchange for completing a captcha or task as described by the website.
+There have also been faucets that dispense other cryptocurrencies.
+The first example was called "The Bitcoin Faucet" and was developed by Gavin Andresen in 2010.
 It originally gave out five bitcoins per person.

-The rewards are dispensed at various predetermined intervals of time as rewards for completing simple tasks such as captcha completion and as prizes from simple games.
-Faucets usually give fractions of a bitcoin, but the amount will typically fluctuate according to the value of bitcoin.
-Some faucets also have random larger rewards.
-To reduce mining fees, faucets normally save up these small individual payments in their own ledgers, which then add up to make a larger payment that is sent to a user's bitcoin address.
+The rewards were dispensed at regular time intervals as rewards for completing simple tasks such as captcha completion, or as prizes from simple games.
+The amount of bitcoin would typically fluctuate according to the cash value of bitcoin.
+Some faucets also had random larger rewards.
+To reduce mining fees, faucets saved up these small individual payments in their own ledgers, which would be dispersed as larger payment to a user's bitcoin address.

-Because bitcoin transactions are irreversible and there are many faucets, they have become targets for hackers interested in stealing bitcoins.
-Advertisements are the main income source of bitcoin faucets.
-Faucets try to get traffic from users by offering free bitcoin as an incentive.
-Some ad networks also pay directly in bitcoin.
-This means that faucets often have a low profit margin.
-Some faucets also make money by mining altcoins in the background, using the user's CPU.
+Because bitcoin transactions are irreversible and there have been many faucets, they have been targets for hackers interested in acquiring bitcoins through theft or exploitation.
+Advertisements were the main income source of bitcoin faucets, with the potential reward in cryptocurrency intended to incentivize traffic.
+Some ad networks have also paid directly in bitcoin.
+Faucets typically have a low profit margin.
+Some faucets have also made money by mining cryptocurrencies in the background, using the user's CPU.